radiocosmology/alpenhorn/doc/demo.rst

 result in instantaneous detection of corruption either, and can be I/O expensive, (and, so, should be used with caution).

-In some cases, file corruption will be detected by alenhorn when copying an unexpectedly corrupt file from one node to another.
+In some cases, file corruption will be detected by alpenhorn when copying an unexpectedly corrupt file from one node to another.
 For now, we can manually request a verification of the file.
-We'll do this by requesting verifciation for the entire acqusition, even though we've only corrupted one of the files.
+We'll do this by requesting verification for the entire acquisition, even though we've only corrupted one of the files.

-To request verifcation of all files in the acqusition on the node ``demo_storage1``, run:
+To request verification of all files in the acquisition on the node ``demo_storage1``, run:

 .. code:: console